erithobra/React-introduction-Homework/README.md

 # React Props Lab: Make A Blog Post

-## Challenge Time!

-Let's have some practice creating a React component from scratch.
+Let's put in some practice creating a React component from scratch.
 How about a blog post?

 1. Create a new react project using the `create-react-app` command line program.